-The main purpose of the study was to determine the impact of free primary education on early childhood education it was established that the introduction of free primary education has led to low enrollment of pupils ECDECs since most parents have withdrawn their children.
+The main purpose of the study was to determine the impact of free primary education on early childhood education.

+It was established that the introduction of free primary education has led to low enrolment of pupils since most parents have withdrawn their children.
 Free primary education has also had an impact on teachers salary that is it has reduced since the enrollment has also decreased.